 To add insult to injury, I got so sore after my first class, I couldn’t walk straight the next day.
 I lived in the Lower East Side in Manhattan and my commute to work was a leisurely 1.5 mile walk over to Lower Broadway; but I was so sore, that walk just wasn’t happening without some help.

 So what did I do?
 I took two Advil (a popular brand of the non-steroidal anti-inflammatory drug, ibuprofen).

-When that didn’t completely wipe out the pain, I took four more.
-Before class that evening, I took six more.
+When that didn’t completely wipe out the pain, I took a couple more.
+Before class that evening, I took more.
 Stupid, I know, but I didn’t want to admit I was too sore for a yoga class.
 After all, it was just some simple stretches, right?

 Very quickly, I fell in love with yoga.
 It was wonderfully, horribly amazing.
 Those early days went by in a flash, and I continued to pop Advil every four hours.
 In yoga classes, I carried on with my white whale flop-sweat-stretch routine; and each day, I yanked on my hamstrings with every ounce of strength I could muster.

 Pain be damned, I was bull-headed about touching my toes before my monthly membership was up.

 Lesson #1: Never Underestimate the Power of Painkillers